Resocram/Virtual-Quantum-Error-Detection/README.md

 ## Contributions:
 - Andrea Shao
+    - Collaborated on syndrome measurements, virtual quantum error detection, and helper functions.
+Helped include documentation and comments to files, as well as modularizing code.
 - Joshua Yellowley
     - Collaborated and pair-programmed the circuits for syndrome measurement and virtual quantum error detection.
 Reformatted code from a larger main file into individual files per method with relevant documentation and equations from the paper.
 - Marco Ser